 Many in Florida’s small business community are experiencing both challenges and successes as our economy grows.
 As we work to secure Florida’s future, it is crucial that the Florida Chamber of Commerce understands what issues are most important to small businesses.
 The Small Business Index Survey tracks trends and issues affecting small businesses in Florida.
 Small business owners are surveyed in order to monitor small business trends and identify emerging issues that may be addressed by the Florida Chamber’s Small Business Council.

-The Florida Chamber’s Small Business Index Survey was conducted electronically December 13, 2017 through January 12, 2018.
-Thirty percent of respondents employ less than five employees, while 41 percent employ five to 49 employees.
+About the Survey: The Florida Chamber’s Small Business Index Survey was conducted electronically March 30 through April 19, 2019.
+Of the respondents, 31 percent employ less than five employees, while 48 percent employ five to 49 employees.
 Click here to view the full report.

 Florida Small Business Index Survey: Past Results